 Noticing watery period blood when you’re TTC?

-It’s natural to wonder whether that’s a sign of a successful encounter between egg and sperm.
-But is it?
+It’s natural to wonder if that’s a sign of a successful encounter between egg and sperm.

 The answer is: Maybe!